nyu-cds/courses/assignments/advanced-6.md

 ---
 layout: page
 title: Advanced Python for Data Science Assignment 6
-exercises: ['Peformance Tuning 1', 'Peformance Tuning 2']
+exercises: ['Performance Tuning 1', 'Performance Tuning 2']
 ---

 *Only one exercise needs to be completed.
 Choose whichever you prefer and commit the results to the Assignment 3 repository